YoungCapitan/YoungCapitan/index.markdown

 ---

-We spread the word about the super Lion wo is also the lamb n this page.
-You can read more about the [lion here](/lion/)
+We spread the word about the super Lion who is also the lamb.
+On this page, you can read more about the [lion here](/lion/)